As an Amazon Associate, we earn from qualifying purchases. We also earn from other affiliate websites. See our full disclaimer.

 One of our favorite tricks is having a small container of dry goods within easy reach.

-This method keeps bulk storage fresher and makes baking muffins or making pizza dough much more effortless.
-Not having to go for a deep dive to retrieve the larger store-bought package of all the dry goods saves time and effort.
+This method keeps bulk storage fresher and makes baking muffins or making pizza dough much more efficient.
+Not having to go for a deep dive to retrieve the larger store-bought package of dry goods saves time and effort.

 Hanging Galley Tools

-Placing a Command hook in a convenient location to hang your cleaning rag is an excellent way to give it a home where it can dry.
+Placing a Command hook in a convenient location to hang your cleaning rag or dish towels is an excellent way to give it a home where it can dry.

 Command’s line of hooks is full of variety.
 See all sizes and colors here.